JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/split-screen-without-tabs/index.md

 action (no default keybinding so use `Find Action`) and you'll get two frames.
 Then open your to-be-tested code on the left and test code on the right.

-By default, PyCharm visual test runner tool window is at the bottom.
+By default, GoLand visual test runner tool window is at the bottom.
 This gives a familiar "TDD" (test-driven development) visual orientation: left for code, right for test, bottom for results.
 (Although on wide monitors, docking the test tool window on the right might make more sense.)